-Part of protecting your business against modern cyber threats is being aware of computer system vulnerabilities that might put your network at risk—and then securing those weaknesses before an attacker can.
+Part of protecting your business against modern cyber threats is being aware of the different types of vulnerability that might put your network at risk—and then securing those weaknesses before an attacker can use them.
 What are some common network security vulnerabilities, and how can you counter them?

-This is different from a “cyber threat” in that while a cyber threat may involve an outside element, computer system vulnerabilities exist on the network asset (computer) to begin with.
+This is different from a “cyber threat” in that while a cyber threat may involve an outside element, computer system vulnerabilities exist on the network asset (for example, a computer, database, or even a specific application) to begin with.
 Additionally, they are not usually the result of intentional effort by an attacker—though cybercriminals will leverage these flaws in their attacks, leading some to use the terms interchangeably.

-Here are a few security vulnerability examples to help you learn what to look for:
+Here are a few specific examples of security vulnerabilities to help you learn what to look for:

 1) Hidden Backdoor Programs